shahmeetk/Resume/README.md

 ## 👨‍💻 About Me

-I am a **Cloud & AI Practice Lead** with extensive experience in designing, implementing, and managing cloud infrastructure, AI/ML solutions, and DevSecOps practices.
-With a strong background in multi-cloud architecture (Azure, AWS, GCP, Oracle Cloud), I specialize in building scalable, secure, and efficient cloud solutions.
+I am a **Cloud & AI Practice Lead** specializing in the intersection of artificial intelligence, cloud computing, and security.
+My expertise centers on implementing **AIOps solutions** that leverage machine learning for predictive analytics, automated remediation, and intelligent observability across complex cloud environments.

-Currently pursuing a **Ph.D. in Computer Science** with a focus on AIOps, AI-driven Cloud Infrastructure, Observability & Intelligent Automation, I am passionate about leveraging cutting-edge technologies to solve complex business problems.
+With deep expertise in **multi-cloud architecture** (Azure, AWS, GCP) and **DevSecOps practices**, I build secure, scalable AI-powered cloud ecosystems that transform how organizations operate.
+Currently pursuing a **Ph.D. in Computer Science** focused on AI-driven cloud infrastructure and intelligent automation, I'm researching next-generation approaches that combine advanced AI techniques with robust security frameworks.

 ## 🚀 Professional Experience